curl/everything-curl/usingcurl/downloads/whatis.md

 A request for a resource is protocol-specific so an `FTP://` URL works differently than an `HTTP://` URL or an `SFTP://` URL.

-A URL without a path part, that is a URL that has a host name part only (like the `http://example.com` example above) gets a slash ('/') appended to it internally and then that is the resource curl asks for from the server.
+A URL without a path part, that is a URL that has a hostname part only (like the `http://example.com` example above) gets a slash ('/') appended to it internally and then that is the resource curl asks for from the server.